nicoespeon/understandlegacycode.com/content/blog/legacy-of-socrates-1st-edition/index.md

 [Khaled](https://twitter.com/khaledsouf) is a passionate Globe-trotter developer from Tunisia.
 He likes to speak about DDD, crafting software, clean code, XP and DevOps practices.

-I know Khaled very much as he's the co-organizer of [the Software Crafters Montréal community](https://www.meetup.com/fr-FR/Software-Crafters-Montreal/) I founded.
+I know Khaled very much as we co-organize [the Software Crafters Montréal community](https://www.meetup.com/fr-FR/Software-Crafters-Montreal/) together.

 Would you like to apply Domain-Driven Design to your old code?
 You don't know how?
 This talk is for you.
 Khaled introduces a few techniques and heuristics based on his experience dealing with Legacy Code and applying DDD concepts on it.